pingidentity/pingidentity-devops-getting-started/docs/docker-images/pingdirectoryproxy/README.md

 > This image inherits, and can use, Environment Variables from [pingidentity/pingbase](https://devops.pingidentity.com/docker-images/pingbase/)
 - `pingidentity/pingdatacommon` - Common Ping files (i.e. hook scripts)\

 ## Environment Variables
-The following environment `ENV` variables can be used with this image.
+In addition to environment variables inherited from **[pingidentity/pingbase](https://devops.pingidentity.com/docker-images/pingbase/)**, the following environment `ENV` variables can be used with this image.

 | ENV Variable  | Default     | Description